fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>
 </details><details><summary>

-## 1273: Jalal al-Din Rumi in Anatolia, founder of Whirling Dervishes
+## 1273: Rumi in Anatolia, founder of Whirling Dervishes

 </summary>

+Jalal al-Din Rume is a 13th-century Persian poet, Hanafi faqih, Islamic scholar, Maturidi theologian and Sufi mystic originally from Greater Khorasan in Greater Iran.
+Rumi's influence transcends national borders and ethnic divisions: Iranians, Tajiks, Turks, Greeks, Pashtuns, other Central Asian Muslims, as well as Muslims of the Indian subcontinent have greatly appreciated his spiritual legacy for the past seven centuries.
+His poems have been widely translated into many of the world's languages and transposed into various formats.
+Rumi has been described as the "most popular poet" and the "best selling poet" in the United States.

 </details><details><summary>

-## 1288: Osman, a ghazi, on the Byzantine frontier, founds the Ottoman dynasty in Anatolia
+## 1288: Osman founds the Ottoman dynasty in Anatolia

 </summary>

+A ghazi, on the Byzantine frontier, founds the Ottoman dynasty in Anatolia.

 </details><details><summary>

 ## 1328: Ahmad ibn Taymiyyah in Damascus

 </summary>

-Ibn Taymiyyah (January 22, 1263 – September 26, 1328; Arabic: ابن تيمية),  Taqī ad-Dīn ʾAḥmad ibn ʿAbd al-Ḥalīm ibn ʿAbd al-Salām al-Numayrī al-Ḥarrānī), was a Sunni ʿĀlim, muhaddith, judge, philosopher, and sometimes controversial thinker and political figure.
+Ibn Taymiyyah (1263 – 1328) was a Sunni ʿĀlim, muhaddith, judge, philosopher, and sometimes controversial thinker and political figure.
 He is known for his diplomatic involvement with the Ilkhanid ruler Ghazan Khan and for his involvement at the Battle of Marj al-Saffar which ended the Mongol invasions of the Levant.
 A member of the Hanbali school, Ibn Taymiyyah's iconoclastic views that condemned numerous folk practices associated with saint veneration and the visitation of tomb-shrines; made him unpopular with many scholars and rulers of the time, and he was imprisoned several times.

 A polarising figure in his own times and in the centuries that followed, Ibn Taymiyyah has emerged as one of the most influential medieval writers in contemporary Sunni Islam.
 He was also noteworthy for engaging in intense religious polemics that defended Athari school against the followers of rival schools of Kalam (speculative theology); namely Ash'arism and Maturidism.
 This would prompt numerous clerics and state authorities to accuse Ibn Taymiyyah and his disciples of being guilty of "tashbīh" (anthropomorphism); which eventually led to the censoring of his works and subsequent incarceration.
 Nevertheless, Ibn Taymiyya's numerous treatises that advocated "creedal Salafism" (al-salafiyya al-iʿtiqādīyya), based on his particular interpretations of the Qur'an and the Sunnah, constitute the most popular classical reference for later Salafi movements.

 Ibn Taymiyyah had a simple life, most of which he dedicated to learning, writing, and teaching.
 He never married nor did he have a female companion throughout his years.
 Al-Matroudi says that this may be why he was able to engage fully with the political affairs of his time without holding any official position such as that of a judge.
 An offer of an official position was made to him but he never accepted.
 His life was that of a religious scholar and a political activist.
 In his efforts he was persecuted and imprisoned on six occasions with the total time spent inside prison coming to over six years.
 Other sources say that he spent over twelve years in prison.
 His detentions were due to certain elements of his creed and his views on some jurisprudential issues.
 However, according to Yahya Michot, "the real reasons were more trivial".
 Michot gives five reasons as to why Ibn Taymiyyah was imprisoned, they being: not complying with the "doctrines and practices prevalent among powerful religious and Sufi establishments, an overly outspoken personality, the jealousy of his peers, the risk to public order due to this popular appeal and political intrigues."

-Ibn Taymiyyah's attitude towards his own rulers was based on the actions of Muhammad's companions when they made an oath of allegiance to him as follows; "to obey within obedience to God, even if the one giving the order is unjust; to abstain from disputing the authority of those who exert it; and to speak out the truth, or take up its cause without fear in respect of God, of blame from anyone."
+Ibn Taymiyyah's attitude towards his own rulers was based on the actions of Muhammad's ﷺ   companions when they made an oath of allegiance to him as follows; "to obey within obedience to God, even if the one giving the order is unjust; to abstain from disputing the authority of those who exert it; and to speak out the truth, or take up its cause without fear in respect of God, of blame from anyone."

 ### Education

 In 1269, aged seven, Ibn Taymiyyah, left Harran together with his father and three brothers.
 The city was completely destroyed by the ensuing Mongol invasion.
 Ibn Taymiyyah's family moved and settled in Damascus, Syria, which at the time was ruled by the Mamluk Sultanate.

-In Damascus, his father served as the director of the Sukkariyya Madrasa, a place where Ibn Taymiyyah also received his early education.[46]
+In Damascus, his father served as the director of the Sukkariyya Madrasa, a place where Ibn Taymiyyah also received his early education.
 Ibn Taymiyyah acquainted himself with the religious and secular sciences of his time.
 His religious studies began in his early teens, when he committed the entire Qur'an to memory and later on came to learn the Islamic disciplines of the Qur'an.
 From his father he learnt the religious science of fiqh (jurisprudence) and usul al-fiqh (principles of jurisprudence).
 Ibn Taymiyyah learnt the works of Ahmad ibn Hanbal, al-Khallal, Ibn Qudamah and also the works of his grandfather, Abu al-Barakat Majd ad-Din.
 His study of jurisprudence was not limited to the Hanbali tradition but he also learnt the other schools of jurisprudence.

 The number of scholars under which he studied hadith is said to number more than two hundred, four of whom were women.
 Those who are known by name amount to forty hadith teachers, as recorded by Ibn Taymiyyah in his book called Arbaun Hadithan.
 Serajul Haque says, based on this, Ibn Taymiyyah started to hear hadith from the age of five.
 One of his teachers was the first Hanbali Chief Justice of Syria, Shams ud-Din Al-Maqdisi who held the newly created position instituted by Baibars as part of a reform of the judiciary.
 Al-Maqdisi later on, came to give Ibn Taymiyyah permission to issue Fatawa (legal verdicts) when he became a mufti at the age of 17.